cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Watson Assistant/README.md

 1. Click on Start Creating:
 ![](./images/startcreating.png)

-  Make sure to select the region used by your Watson Assistant.
+  Make sure to select the region (US region, same space) used by your Watson Assistant.

 1. Click Create Action
 1. Enter Weather as name, keep Node.js 8, click Create: